shadyamr/shadyamr/README.md

 - 🌱 I’m currently learning almost everything
 - 👯 I’m looking to collaborate on an open source projects
 - 💬 Ask me about web development
-- 📫 How to reach me: contact@shadyamr.ml
+- 📫 How to reach me: contact@shadyamr.me
 -------------------------------------------------------------

 ## Languages